 - Drink milk shakes, instant breakfast mixes, or liquid supplements (in cans or bottles) between meals.

 - Add cream sauce or melted cheese to your favorite vegetables.

 Some people find they can handle large amounts of liquids even when they don’t feel like eating solid foods.
-If this is the case for you, try to get the most from each glassful by making drinks enriched with powdered milk, yogurt, juice, or liquid nutrition drinks.
+If this is the case for you, try to get the most from each glassful by adding powdered milk, yogurt, juice, or liquid nutrition drinks.

-Talk to your health care team if you have any eating problems.
+Talk to your cancer care team if you have any eating problems.
 They can help you find ways to feel better and get the nutrients your body needs.